junwatu/grid-sound-ambient/blogs/README.md

     } as any);
 ```

-What's important here is the system prompt that set in the AI model.
+What's important here is the system prompt that is set in the AI model.

 ```js
     const systemPrompt = `